 Which machine translation provider should I use then?

 There are many machine translation providers on the market.
-In Tolgee, we currently support three well-known and widespread machine translation engines: Amazon Translate, DeepL and Google Translate.
+In Tolgee, we currently support three well-known and widespread machine translation engines: Amazon Translate, DeepL, Microsoft Translator and Google Translate.
 But the question is which one should you use?
 Let’s dive into it.

 Unfortunately, there is no way to say that one language pair is always best translated by DeepL, Amazon, or Google Translate.
 Which MT provider delivers the best quality significantly depends on your source text.
 However, the following important metrics could help you to decide which provider you would choose: